mwhammond/CreateLab/README.md

 Finally run `rails s` to fire up a rails server!

-## Envrioment Variables
+## Environment Variables
-Duplicate the `.env.sample` file and name it `.env.development` then either ask one of the maintaners for a set of keys or enter your own.
+Duplicate the `.env.sample` file and name it `.env.development` then either ask one of the maintainers for a set of keys or enter your own.

 ## Style Guide